temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

     // Debug information
     TEMOTO_INFO_STREAM("Got camera data on topic '" << camera_topic << "'");
   }

+.. note:: All started components are automatically stopped whenever the `ComponentManagerInterface` object is destroyed.
+The component can be explicitly stopped via `stopComponent` method

 4) Add a custom recovery routine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~